 Community Arts Program

-In alignment with our five core frameworks, each workshop will also support participants in developing creativity and healthy coping strategies, building self-confidence and fostering sustainable and supportive community relationships.
+In alignment with our five core organizational frameworks, each workshop will also support participants in developing creativity and healthy coping strategies, building self-confidence and fostering sustainable and supportive community relationships.
 Offerings may include: writing, ballet, modern dance, vogue, visual art, photography, urban fashion, film, and music among others.
 Every December we host a community showcase where participants can share what they’ve created throughout the year.

 Teaching Artists can be artists, activists, educators, youth-workers and anyone else with a desire to share their creative passions with community in a transformative and queer-affirming setting.
 Teaching artists can apply to teach a one-time workshop or series of workshops.
-Teaching Artists currently engage with YEPP on a volunteer basis.
-We hope to be able to offer stipends in the near future.

 Fore more information about tasks and responsibilities of Teaching Artists, please see the Teaching Artist Job Description.
 If you are interested in becoming a Teaching Artist, please complete the Volunteer Application Form and a team member will reach out to provide next steps.
 For any other questions, don't hesitate to email us at info@WeSayYEPP.com.